Michael is an online fitness writer who's an expert in strength training exercises.

-To do the plank exercise you just hold yourself up with your arms while maintaining a straight back.
-It seems silly but it is a very good exercise that is harder than it looks.
-Squats are are another good exercise that look silly.
+To do the plank exercise, you just hold yourself up with your arms while maintaining a straight back.
+It seems funny, but it is a very good exercise that is harder than it looks.
+Squats are another good exercise that might look silly.
 You lower yourself down like you are going to sit on a chair.
 In one exercise you mimic a table.
-In another you mimic sitting in a chair.
-Good exercises often seem silly.
+In another, you mimic sitting in a chair.
+Good exercises often look a little weird.

-Since crawling uses so many muscles doing animals walks is a good way to burn a lot of calories and lose fat while improving your strength, endurance, coordination and balance.
-There are lots of different ways to crawl and your can crawl in different directions, including sideways.
+Since crawling uses so many muscles, doing animal walks is a good way to burn a lot of calories and lose fat while improving your strength, endurance, coordination and balance.
+There are lots of different ways to crawl and you can crawl in different directions, including sideways.
 To build muscle and lose fat make sure you challenge yourself.
 If the animal walks are not challenging enough by themselves then walk with some weights or pull something behind you.

 Adding animal walks is a good way to mix up your workout routine if you want to build upper body strength and firm up your abs.
 The examples I provided below are just a few of the ways you could do it.
 Don't limit yourself.
 Use your imagination and you should be able to think of other ways to walk on your hands.
 I like to change my workout routine every 3 or 4 weeks.
 So I keep looking for new ways to exercise.

-Army Crawl: Get into an elbow plank stance but with your body on the ground and your legs hips width apart.
+Get into an elbow plank stance but with your body on the ground and your legs hips-width apart.
 Then drag yourself forward using your arms.
 Move your arm and the opposite leg together and keep your elbows and knees close to the ground.
 To move your leg forward move your knee out to the side and towards your elbow.
 You abs should be engaged like you are holding a plank.

-Alligator Crawl: Put your feet in a plastic bag or tie towel around them.
-Then get into a raised push up position making sure your back is straight.
+Put your feet in a plastic bag or tie a towel around them.
+Then get into a raised push-up position making sure your back is straight.
 Walk forward by using only your arms while you drag your legs across the floor.
 You can also walk backwards.
 What you have your feet on and the floor you are using changes the difficulty.
 A towel provides more resistance than a plastic bag.
-So the exercise is easier with a bag and on some surfaces a towel will not work.
+So the exercise is easier with a bag and on some surfaces, a towel will not work.

-Inchworm Walk: Keeping your legs straight bend down and put you hands on the ground.
+Keeping your legs straight, bend down and put your hands on the ground.
 Get into the plank position with your hands under your shoulders.
-Walk your hands forward past your head talking small steps.
+Walk your hands forward past your head, taking small steps.
 Then walk your feet towards your hands taking small steps.
 Alternate between walking your hands forward and walking your feet towards your hands.
 Try to keep your hands and legs as straight as possible while stepping forward.
 Don't bend them more than you need to.
 When you move your hands forward keep your legs straight.
-Alternate between being flat and forming an upside down V.
+Alternate between being flat and forming an upside-down V.

-Centipede Crawl: Do this like the inch worm walk but alternate between moving your hands and moving your legs more frequently so you stay flat.
+Do this like the inchworm walk but alternate between moving your hands and moving your legs more frequently so you stay flat.
 While holding a plank you move your hands forward slightly by taking small steps with your arms.
 Then you take a few small steps with your legs.

-Gorilla Walk: Squat down with your legs shoulder width apart and put your knuckles on the floor so they are between your feet.
+Squat down with your legs shoulder-width apart and put your knuckles on the floor so they are between your feet.
 Quickly move both your hands ahead of you and place your knuckles back on the floor.
 Then swing your legs to your hands so your hands are between your legs again.
 Don't jump.
 Let your arms do most of the work.
 Alternate between moving your hands and moving your feet.
 You can also do this exercise with your palms down.

-Wall Crawl: Get into the raised push up position with your feet close to a wall or door.
+Get into the raised push-up position with your feet close to a wall or door.
 Walk backwards towards the wall with your hands and walk up the wall with your feet.
 Alternate between walking up the wall and walking back down.
 You can also walk sideways on the wall.
-If you need more grip do it in your bare feet or while wearing a pair of shoes.
+If you need more grip, do it with your bare feet or while wearing a pair of shoes.
 Walk up and down slowly at a steady pace and be careful not to lose your balance.
 Exercising against a door or wall is another good way to mix up your workout routine.

 © 2014 Michael H